Oceanswave/lorgnette/README.md

 Via electron through nightmare, Lorgnette logs into a Pluralsight account and plays course videos.
 Lorgnette bypasses continue module popups and remembers what you were last watching so it can continue on next run.

+Lorgnette uses PouchDB to store the full Pluralsight course listing locally so that retriving a random course is done locally.
+It pulls the course listing down on first run and every 7 days thereafter.

 #####Installation:
 Ensure Node and Git are installed.